barryclark/jekyll-now/_posts/2023-1-29-jekyll-dracula-syntax.md

 ---
 A dark theme for syntax highlighting in your Jekyll blog.

 This theme was created based on the [draculatheme](https://draculatheme.com/) color palette.

-[GitHub](https://github.com/captam3rica/jekyll-dracula-syntax).
+You can find it on [GitHub](https://github.com/captam3rica/jekyll-dracula-syntax).

 **Python**